arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	_Photos Table_

-	> **Note**: Here you can see the data you have created in the previous task.
+	> **Note**: Here you can see the data you created in the previous task.
 Notice the blob reference column.
 This column stores the name of the image saved in the Blob Storage.

 1. Expand the **Blobs** container.
 Double-click the **gallery** blob or right-click it and select **View Blob Container**.